onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 Set rendering informations in pyTree
 --------------------------------------

-.. py:function:: CPlot.PyTree.addRender2Zone(a, material, color, blending, meshOverlay, shaderParameters)
+.. py:function:: CPlot.PyTree.addRender2Zone(a, material=None, color=None, blending=None, meshOverlay=None, shaderParameters=None)

     Add rendering info to a zone.
 Info are added in a .RenderInfo user defined node.
 Use Render mode in display for rendering effects.